Super-NEAT-Bros/super-neat-bros/README.md

 Variations of this species are implemented into this next generation, and after enough generations, the agent will learn what button inputs are necessary to complete the level at specific times.
 After training the model for over forty-eight hours and sixty generations, the agent was able to successfully complete the first level of Super Mario Bros.

+After the initial test of the NEAT Algorithm, we wanted to try to tune hyperparameters to train the agent as efficiently as possible.
+After tuning and experimenting, we were able to reduce the original training time by about 20%.
+The majority of this progress was made by changing how the agent saw gaps in the ground.
+If Mario was approaching a large jump, we made more explicit instructions for the agent to get through the obstacle rather than wait for the algorithm to stumble across the solution of jumping.

 ### Level Classifier

 To avoid trivial level classification with the level indicator, we grabbed the full maps of each